ChimeHQ/Extendable/README.md

 # Extendable
 A set of utilities for more pleasant work with ExtensionKit

-## Simpler NSXPCConnection management
+## Global Connection

-Setting up an ExtensionKit extension can be confusing, and requires a fair amount of boilerplate.
-Check out `ConnectableExtension`:
+Setting up an ExtensionKit extension can be confusing, and requires a fair amount of boilerplate. `ConnectableExtension` makes it easier to manage the global host connection.

 ```swift
 @main